Code-Institute-Submissions/zeezee/README.md

 #### Product returning

 - If the shopper is not happy with the product, they can return it.
-The link to this return form is a part of the footer, so the user don't have to sign in, or sign up (as they can place order without authentication too).
+The link to this return form is a part of the footer, so the user doesn't have to sign in, or sign up (as they can place order without authentication too).
-The idea is that the dissatisfied shopper provide some information about the problem, they give the order number, and contact details, and the owner gets this data in Django Admin, so she can answer, and start the process.
+The idea is that the dissatisfied shopper provides some information about the problem, they give the order number, and contact details, and the owner gets this data in Django Admin, so she can answer, and start the process.

 ### Features Left to Implement

-- I would like to build Facebook Login and Sharing-Like system in the future.
+- I would like to build Facebook Login and Sharing-Like system later on.
 I was working on it, and on the development side everything was working fine, so I could login with Facebook, share a product, and like it. but I couldn't find the way to make it work in the deployed version.
 I tried a couple of ways to fix it, but it seems that I have a problem with my CallBack URI.
-I haven't sorted it out, but I definitely want to add those features in the future to the deployed version too.
+I haven't sorted it out yet, but I definitely want to add those features in the future to the deployed version too.

 - To have a unified view, I would like to change all Product Previews to a white background picture of the product.
 Currently the artist could provide me white background pictures for all products, and I didn't want to mix the natural and studio photos up, so I chose to use 'natural' pictures as previews.